TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/device/am64x/am64x_evm_setup.md

   \imageStyle{sk_overview.png,width:60%}
   \image html sk_overview.png "@VAR_SK_BOARD_NAME"

+## Device Type Identification {#DEVICE_TYPE}
+ - The MCU+SDK supports two device types: HS-FS (High Security - Field Securable) and GP (General Purpose).
+The HS-FS is the main device type and GP is supported for a limited time.
+Please use \ref SOC_ID_PARSER to identify the device type.

+ \note It is recommended to know the device type before loading or flashing the binary into the target.

 ## Setup UART Terminal {#CCS_UART_TERMINAL}
 ### AM64X-EVM
 - Many examples use a standard UART terminal to log the output from the examples.